 Next you need to decide how you’d like to cover the stem.
 You can use a piece of scarf that you removed from the wreath and attach it to the stem just as you did with the main part of the form.
 Place hot glue on the back of the wires and press the fabric on.
 Make sure to keep the piece of fabric taunt as you glue it down.
 OR-

-I decided that I wanted my stem to stand out from the leaf sections, so I used moss green yarn from Dollar Tree to cover it.
+I decided that I wanted the stem of my DIY shamrock wreath to stand out from the leaf sections, so I used moss green yarn from Dollar Tree to cover it.
 To do the same, add a dot of hot glue on the back of the top of the stem, right where the stem meets the outer wire.

 Wrap the yarn around the two wires of the stem, keeping it tight.